vxco/.github/profile/README.md

 PHASe takes particle characterization to new heights.
 This sophisticated software provides detailed analysis of particle dimensions, with a focus on height measurements.
 PHASe offers:

-- High-resolution 3D particle mapping
+- Pixel-based particle height analysis with angle specification
 - Advanced statistical analysis tools
 - Customizable reporting features